clipperhouse/netlify/content/go-csharp.md

 Go has structs & methods that of course can be instantiated, like C#'s classes (and structs).

-In C#, there are references type (aka classes).
-In Go, there are types, and then one can choose to make a reference to it.
+In C#, there are reference types (aka classes) and value types (structs, primitives).
+In Go, there are only value types, and then one can choose to make a reference to the value.
+You will do this if you want to the object to be mutable or to maintain state.

 C# has special constructor methods with their own semantics.
 In Go, one just writes a plain method that does the constructing.
 This is also true of getters and setters.
 Go doesn't have them, just use plain methods.